Trade Secret (Australian company)

-Trade Secret was a chain of clothing, accessories and home furnishing stores operated by TJX Companies and had 35 stores across Australia by April 2017.
+Trade Secret was a chain of clothing, accessories and home furnishing stores operated by TJX and had 35 stores across Australia by April 2017.
 The stores were located in Sydney, Melbourne, Brisbane, Canberra, Newcastle, Wollongong, Cairns, Townsville, Toowoomba, Albury, the Sunshine Coast and the Gold Coast.
 On 3 February 2017, they announced on their website that they would soon be rebranding all existing locations as T.K.
 Maxx and opening new locations across the east coast.
 As of 20 April 2017 the stores were operating as T.K.
 Maxx.

 TJX acquired Trade Secret for AUD$80 million from Gazal Corporation in 2015.

 Home Secret

 Parent company TJX also operates Home Secret, a 'sister' store of Trade Secret, which carries home furnishings.
 As of January 2016, there is one location in Kawana, Queensland.